kbaird/Fate-XSLT/characters/TianxiaAccelerated/evil_gm_plans.md

   - Or consult with **Geomancer Fēng** from _Xuvutruobacaoly_ scenario to establish innocence
 - What Angel tried to do in _Reprise_ (2.15): go kill the Senior Partners at home

+### The Prince
+**Prince Xiǎolóng/小龙**, decent young man who will probably become a good 王, but currently stubborn & overconfident (trainers were reluctant to challenge him).
+Sent to do military service at a frontier garrison in **Jiāngzhōu** doesn't make sense for **Xuvutruobacaoly** to attempt assassination better to do it at court where he can do illusions more smoothly could reveal that the Emperor has grown more erratic in the past several years

 ### Silk River
 - _Saltmarsh_ is normally coastal, could rework as river pirates (or save for **Fragrant Harbor**)